Last Modified: November 18, 2014

 d.
 The fact that a Party had or had not indicated a willingness to accept a proposal for settlement.

-All information, records, reports or other documents disclosed during the arbitration will be held in confidence by the Judge and by eQuibbly and its representatives and will be used solely for the purposes of the arbitration and not for any other purpose.
+All information, records, reports or other documents disclosed during the arbitration will be held in confidence by the Arbitrator and by eQuibbly and its representatives and will be used solely for the purposes of the arbitration and not for any other purpose.

-Any person appointed or to be appointed as a Judge will disclose to eQuibbly and the Parties any circumstance likely to give rise to justifiable doubt as to their impartiality or independence, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with either of the Parties or their representatives.
+Any person appointed or to be appointed as an Arbitrator will disclose to eQuibbly and the Parties any circumstance likely to give rise to justifiable doubt as to their impartiality or independence, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with either of the Parties or their representatives.
 Such obligation will remain in effect throughout the arbitration.

 a.
 Partiality or lack of independence;